toUpperCase78/formula1-datasets/README.md

 I'm planning to add more datasets which contain results from previous seasons.

-When more races are completed for 2020 Season, they will be available in the corresponding dataset.
+Moreover, when more races are completed for 2020 Season, they will be available in the corresponding dataset.